yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br />

 - > **Mounting** :  <br/>
-(1) constructor() : It called before anything else, when the component is initiated, and it is the natural place to set up the initial state and other initial values. <br/>
+(1) constructor() : The constructor is the first method executed and is called before mounting.
+This method is typically used for two reasons, binding member functions and setting the initial state.
+Each can only be used in class components.
+If you do make use of a constructor, make sure to call super() with the props as an argument, otherwise ‘props’ will be undefined in the component. <br/>
 (2) getDerivedStateFromProps() : The getDerivedStateFromProps() method is called right before rendering the element(s) in the DOM.
 This is the natural place to set the state object based on the initial props. <br/>
 (3) render() : The render() method is required, and is the method that actual outputs HTML to the DOM according to the state or props. <br/>
-(4) componentDidMount() : Is called after the component is rendered. his is where you run statements that requires that the component is already placed in the DOM such as send ajax, fetch. <br/>
+(4) componentDidMount() : When your component is loaded in the DOM, this method is executed.
+Therefore, it makes this an ideal place to perform any API calls or make changes to the DOM.
+After executing once, it is not triggered again for the duration of the component’s life. <br/>

 - > **Updating** :  <br/>
 (1) getDerivedStateFromProps() : This is the first method that is called when a component gets updated.
 This is still the natural place to set the state object based on the initial props.  <br/>
-(2) shouldComponentUpdate() : In the shouldComponentUpdate() method you can return a Boolean value that specifies whether React should continue with the rendering or not.
-The default value is true.  <br/>
+(2) shouldComponentUpdate() : This method is designed to increase performance in React applications.
+It accepts the previous state and previous props, which you can compare with the current state and props and using a conditional operator, return true or false depending on whether React should update the component or not.  <br/>
 (3) render() : The render() method is of course called when a component gets updated, it has to re-render the HTML to the DOM, with the new changes. <br/>
-(4) getSnapshotBeforeUpdate() : In the getSnapshotBeforeUpdate() method you have access to the props and state before the update, meaning that even after the update, you can check what the values were before the update. <br/>
+(4) getSnapshotBeforeUpdate() : In the getSnapshotBeforeUpdate() method you have access to the props and state before the update, meaning that even after the update, you can check what the values were before the update.
+If the getSnapshotBeforeUpdate() method is present, you should also include the componentDidUpdate() method, otherwise you will get an error. <br/>
 (5) componentDidUpdate() : The componentDidUpdate method is called after the component is updated in the DOM.  <br/>

 - > **Unmounting** :  <br/>
-(1) componentWillUnmount() : Is called when the component is about to be removed from the DOM, such as clear event listener.  <br/>
+(1) componentWillUnmount() : This method is called right before the component is unmounted from the DOM.
+Here, you can call any last-minute actions or perform any clean-up required.
+You’ll need to make sure to clean up any subscriptions or events in componentWillUnmount(), that you may have created earlier in componentDidMount.  <br/>

 - > **Error Handling** :  <br/>
 (1) getDerivedStateFromError() : When an error occurs, this method receives the error object.
 You can update the state, depending on the error, to be used anywhere in the component, possibly to show a fallback UI. <br/>